treeverse/lakeFS/design/export-functionality.md

 The sync command can be used to export only the diff between a specific branch and a commit reference, since sync makes the source and the dest identical (modifying destination only).
 The check command can be used as a success/failure indication on the exported objects, since it checks if the files in the source and destination match, and logs a report of files which don't match.

-In order to use Rclone, users will need to download it if necessary, learn it, and have it in their toolset.

 Usage example:

 ```shell